DontCallMeJennay/Case-Study-Declutter/README.md

 * Paypal plugin
 * Plant pics from Flickr, with CC attribution
 * Issue: the client uses a PHP-based web host with little/no Node support.
-  * Changing or upgrading hosting will be a pain point.
-  * Learning PHP/Laravel from square one is beyond the scope of this project.
+  * Learning PHP/Laravel (?) from square one is a bit out of scope for this project.
-  * Consider Wordpress if client wants a blog-heavy site.
-Otherwise, static html and Vue.
+  * Static pages and Vue for now; keep the templates for later porting to a dynamic setup.
 * Not sure if database or authentication is required.